Iwrestledabearonce: Formation, EP and It's All Happening (2008–2010)

-Prior to Iwrestledabearonce, guitarist Steven Bradley played in the Louisiana mathcore band Statuescrybleeding, the band was active around 2004 and broke up sometime in 2006.
+Prior to Iwrestledabearonce, guitarist Steven Bradley played in the Louisiana mathcore band Statues Cry Bleeding, the band was active around 2004 and broke up sometime in 2006.
 Bradley met Krysta Cameron at which point, decided to start rehearsing music with her and some other musicians in the area when he was impressed with her growl vocals.
 Iwrestledabearonce was officially formed during 2007 in Shreveport, Louisiana.
 The origin of this band's name was inspired by a comment made by Gary Busey on Comedy Central.
-They released their debut EP in 2007 through Bucket of Truth Recordings, and later re-released it with new cover art through Tragic Hero Records.
+They released their self-titled EP in 2007 through Bucket of Truth Recordings, and later re-released it with new cover art through Tragic Hero Records.
 The release gained the band a small cult following due to their highly experimental musical style.
 It also granted the band enough attention to acquire drummer, Ryan Pearson.
 Due to the band lacking a drummer during the EP's recording, all percussion was done in a drum machine program.

 Iwrestledabearonce signed to Century Media by 2008 after their inclusion on tours supporting the EP which took them all the way North to Canada.
 The group then recorded and released their debut full-length album It's All Happening on June 2, 2009 in the United States and August 31, 2009 in European stores.
 In June through September 2008, their single, "Tastes Like Kevin Bacon" appeared on the Sirius Hard Attack radio station "Devils Dozen" list as high as No. 4 in the 12 most requested songs.

 It's All Happening reached No. 1 on the Billboard Top Heatseekers chart and No. 122 on the Billboard 200 chart upon its release in 2009.
 Iwrestledabearonce then embarked on their second venture outside of the US in October 2009 in-support of It's All Happening.
 The "2009 Impericon Never Say Die" club tour which was sponsored by Impericon Clothing and Jägermeister in the UK and Europe with Architects, Despised Icon, As Blood Runs Black, Horse the Band, Oceano and The Ghost Inside.
 In December 2009 they were headliners in a US/Canada tour (The Tour That Stole Christmas) with Miss May I, Inhale Exhale and Of Machines.
 Iwrestledabearonce had been selected for the 2010 Van's Warped Tour and participated from July 20 until August 15, 2010.
 During the summer of 2009, the band decided to relocate to Birmingham, Alabama.

 In 2010, the band re-released It's All Happening as a 3-disc special edition that includes the regular album, a remix album, and a DVD.
 Later, the group released a free 5-track remix EP titled It's All Dubstep.